Lake Macdonald Dam Improvement Project

 This is a temporary measure for dam safety and once the new dam wall is complete, the cofferdam will be removed, and Lake Macdonald Dam will be able to naturally refill to its original full supply level.

-What materials will the cofferdam be constructed from and how will it be built?The cofferdam will be constructed from sheet piles, tie-bars, structural steel members, rock bags, and graded rock fill.
+What materials will the cofferdam be constructed from and how will it be built?The cofferdam will be constructed from sheet piles, tie-bars, structural steel members, rock bags and graded rock fill.
 Cranes equipped with vibratory and impact hammers will drive the sheet piles into place.
 The same cranes will be used to install the tie-bars, structural members, and rock bags.
 Rock fill will be delivered by trucks and positioned using earth-moving equipment.

 What impacts can be expected during construction and mitigation measures will be in place?The community can expect to see an increase in standard construction impacts intermittently throughout the project including noise, dust, vibration and increased heavy vehicle movements.